DHTMLX/gantt-docs/data/api/gantt_resource_calendars_config.md

 @descr:

 {{pronote This functionality is available in the PRO edition only.}}

+Before version 7.0, dhtmlxGantt used a slightly different format of **resource_calendars**.

-The way of assigning a working calendar to a user described above is easier and more convinient to use but the old configuration of the **resource_calendars** method will also  work:
+The new way of assigning a working calendar to a user described above is easier and more convenient to use but the old configuration of the **resource_calendars** property will also  work:

 ~~~js
 // adding a working calendar